-- (i) Backstop commitments are guarantees by Airbus Commercial Aircraft, made when a customer-order is placed, to provide financing to the customer in the event that the customer fails to secure sufficient funding when payment becomes due under the order.
+- (i) Backstop commitments are guarantees by Airbus, made when a customer-order is placed, to provide financing to the customer in the event that the customer fails to secure sufficient funding when payment becomes due under the order.
 Such commitments are not considered to be part of Gross Customer Financing Exposure as (i) the financing is not in place, (ii) commitments may be transferred in full or part to third parties prior to delivery, (iii) past experience suggests it is unlikely that all such proposed financings actually will be implemented and, (iv) Airbus retains the asset until the aircraft is delivered and does not incur an unusual risk in relation thereto.
-In order to mitigate customer credit risks for Airbus, such commitments typically contain financial conditions which guaranteed parties must satisfy in order to benefit therefrom: - (ii) Asset value guarantees are guarantees whereby Airbus guarantees a portion of the value of an aircraft at a specific date after its delivery.
-Airbus Commercial Aircraft considers the financial risks associated with such guarantees to be acceptable, because (i) the guarantee only covers a tranche of the estimated future value of the aircraft, and its level is considered prudent in comparison to the estimated future value of each aircraft, and (ii) the exercise dates of outstanding asset value guarantees are distributed through 2029.
-It is management policy that the present value of the guarantee given does not exceed 10% of the sales price of the aircraft.
+In order to mitigate customer credit risks for Airbus, such commitments typically contain financial conditions which guaranteed parties must satisfy in order to benefit therefrom. - (ii) Asset value guarantees are guarantees whereby Airbus guarantees a portion of the value of an aircraft at a specific date after its delivery.
+Airbus considers the financial risks associated with such guarantees to be acceptable, because (i) the guarantee only covers a tranche of the estimated future value of the aircraft, and its level is considered prudent in comparison to the estimated future value of each aircraft, and (ii) the exercise dates of outstanding asset value guarantees are distributed through 2030.

-As of 31 December 2017, the nominal value of asset value guarantees provided to beneficiaries amounts to \in 722 million (2016: \in 836 million), excluding \in 30 million (2016: \in 51 million) where the risk is considered to be remote.
-The present value of the risk inherent in asset value guarantees where a settlement is being considered probable is fully provided for and included in the total of provisions recognised for asset value risks of \in 519 million (2016: \in 580 million) (see "- Note 22: Provisions, Contingent Assets and Contingent Liabilities");
+As of 31 December 2018, the nominal value of asset value guarantees considered as variable considerations under IFRS 15 provided to beneficiaries amounts to €639 million (2017: €722 million), excluding €27 million (2017: €30 million) where the risk is considered to be remote.
+The present value of the risk inherent in asset value guarantees where a settlement is being considered probable is fully provided for and included in the total of contract liabilities for an amount of €511 million (2017 restated: €582 million) (see "- Note 20: Contract Assets, Contract Liabilities and Trade Receivables, and Trade Liabilities").

 (iii) Operating head-lease commitments - Airbus has entered into head-lease sub-lease transactions in which it acts as a lessee under an operating head-lease and lessor under the sub-lease.
 Airbus' customer financing exposure to operating head-lease commitments is determined as the present value of the future head-lease payments.
-There was no net exposure for such leases as of 31 December 2017 and 2016.
+There was no net exposure for such leases as of 31 December 2018 and 2017.

-Exposure - In terms of risk management, Airbus manages its gross exposure arising from its sales financing activities ("Gross Customer Financing Exposure") separately for (i) customer's credit risk and (ii) asset value risk.
+Exposure - In terms of risk management, the Company manages its gross exposure arising from its sales financing activities ("Gross Customer Financing Exposure") separately for (i) customer's credit risk and (ii) asset value risk.

 Gross Customer Financing Exposure is the sum of (i) the book value of operating leases before impairment, (ii) the outstanding principal amount of finance leases or loans due before impairment, (iii) the guaranteed amounts under financial guarantees and the net present value of head-lease commitments, (iv) the book value of second hand aircraft for resale before impairment, and (v) the outstanding value of any other investment in sales financing structured entities before impairment.
-This Gross Customer Financing Exposure may differ from the value of related assets on Airbus' Statement of Financial Position and related off-balance sheet contingent commitments. mainly because (i) assets are recorded in compliance with IFRS, but may relate to transactions that are financed on a limited recourse basis and (ii) the carrying amount of the assets on the Consolidated Statements of Financial Position may have been adjusted for impairment losses.
+This Gross Customer Financing Exposure may differ from the value of related assets on the Company's Statement of Financial Position and related off-balance sheet contingent commitments, mainly because (i) assets are recorded in compliance with IFRS, but may relate to transactions that are financed on a limited recourse basis and (ii) the carrying amount of the assets on the Consolidated Statement of Financial Position may have been adjusted for impairment losses.

-Gross Customer Financing Exposure amounts to US\$ 1.7 billion (€1.4 billion) (2016: US\$ 1.8 billion) (€1.7 billion)).
+Gross Customer Financing Exposure amounts to US\$1.0 billion ($\notin 0.9$ billion) (2017: US\$1.7 billion ($\notin 1.4$ billion)).